This casarecca pasta is stuffed full of onions, and ham, and coated in a creamy pesto. It’s an easy and flavorful dish that everyone will love!

 - Chopped Walnuts

-Add your olive oil to a large sauce pan to heat up.
+- Add your olive oil to a large sauce pan to heat up.
 Then add in your diced onions and let them cook for a few minutes, until they are fragrant and translucent.
+Add in the cubed ham pieces and cook it for a few minutes, until nice and crispy.

-Stir in 2 cups of the pesto.
+- Stir in 2 cups of the pesto.
 Then slowly pour in some of the heavy cream, while you’re stirring it into the sauce.

-Turn the heat down to low to simmer the sauce, while you cook the pasta.
+- Turn the heat down to low to simmer the sauce, while you cook the pasta.

-Add the sauce to the pasta, and stir it to coat.
+- Add the pasta sauce to the pasta, and stir it to coat.
 Add additional pesto, or heavy cream if desired for a saucier pasta.
+Sprinkle in chili powder, and chopped walnuts if desired.

 - Don’t let the pasta noodles cool before tossing them with the pesto.
 The pesto will stick to the pasta much better when it is till warm.